HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 ### New puzzle engine

-The new puzzle engine is completely implemented.
+The new puzzle engine is almost completely implemented.
 Puzzles are defined using a [Lua API](https://dev.hypercubing.xyz/hsc/puzzle-dev/), and can be reloaded in seconds.
 Puzzles from 3D to 7D can be rendered, although there are only mouse controls available for 3D and 4D puzzles.
 Puzzles are defined using (hyper)planar cuts and must be doctrinaire.
 This is sufficient to simulate nearly every 4D+ twisty puzzle we are currently aware of and many more.
 Once released, Hyperspeedcube 2 will make [Magic Cube 4D](https://superliminal.com/cube/), [Magic Cube 5D](https://www.gravitation3d.com/magiccube5d/), [Magic Cube 7D](https://superliminal.com/andrey/mc7d/), [Magic Puzzle Ultimate](https://superliminal.com/andrey/mpu/), and [Magic Simplex 5D](https://superliminal.com/andrey/ms5d/) completely obsolete, and will make [pCubes](https://twistypuzzles.com/forum/viewtopic.php?t=27054) and [Magic 120 Cell](http://www.gravitation3d.com/magic120cell/index.html) largely obsolete.

+See [this GitHub issue](https://github.com/HactarCE/Hyperspeedcube/issues/55) for a list of puzzles that will be in Hyperspeedcube 2.0.

 With further modification, this new puzzle engine will also be able to support features never before seen in higher-dimensional puzzles, including bandaging, jumbling, certain nonplanar cuts, puzzle generators (e.g., P×Q×R×S hypercuboid generator), and multiple cores (e.g., corner-turning cuboids).